Skip to main content

 Outside the EU

-If you’re a business registered within a EU-based country, you don’t charge VAT for customers that are based outside of the EU.
-Please take a look at this page to learn more about the different VAT rates globally.How does Sales Tax work
+If you’re a business registered within an EU-based country, you don’t charge VAT for customers that are based outside of the EU.
+Please take a look at this page to learn more about the different VAT rates globally.

-In Hyperline, tax settings are managed per invoicing entities, allowing you flexibility in defining specific tax behavior depending on the legal entity responsible for issuing customer invoices.
-Hyperline automatically resolves the right tax scheme and applies tax standard rate, the default rate of taxation applied to most goods and services.
+In Hyperline, tax settings are managed per invoicing entity, allowing you flexibility in defining specific tax behavior depending on the legal entity responsible for issuing customer invoices.
+Hyperline automatically resolves the right tax scheme and applies the standard tax rate, the default rate of taxation applied to most goods and services.
 This is the general rate set by the government, which applies unless a specific good or service qualifies for a reduced rate, zero rate, or exemption.
-Two options are available regarding VAT collection:- Automated tax collection: Hyperline will automatically collect taxes based on your origin country and customer information (country, VAT number, etc).
-The correct VAT amount and rate will be applied on the issued invoices.
+Two options are available regarding VAT collection:

-Tax on invoices
+Tax calculation on invoices

 The taxes (rates and amounts) will appear on all invoices under the billed subtotal.

-You can customize the tax rate per customer if necessary, but be careful, a manual tax rate set on a customer will not allow Hyperline to display any legal information associated to that rate in the invoice.
+You can customize the tax rate per customer if necessary, but be careful, a manual tax rate set on a customer will not allow Hyperline to display any legal information associated with that rate in the invoice.
 You can add a custom invoice note for the customer to fix this.

 Customize tax rate per customer